blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

-Mozilla Sync Server, Synchronizing Your Firefox Across Devices
+Firefox Sync Server, Synchronizing Your Firefox Across Devices
 ==============================================================

+.. index:: Mozilla, Firefox, Nginx, MariaDB, dnsmasq
+   single: Firefox Sync; Server

-*This Internet app uses dnsmasq MariaDB and Nginx.*
+*This Internet app uses dnsmasq, MariaDB and Nginx.*

-`Mozilla Sync Server`_ is an Internet app which synchronizes Firefox (e.g. bookmarks, history, etc) across devices.
+`Firefox Sync Server`_ is an Internet app which synchronizes Firefox (e.g. bookmarks, history, etc) across devices.
 By default, Firefox uses the sync server deployed by Mozilla, but Mozilla has also released the sync server software which we can use on our own servers for Firefox synchronization.